 Items Which are Illegal

 Every country has its own set of laws about certain items that are illegal.
 In general, these include drugs, arms, certain medications and ammunition and it is important that you find out exactly what the local laws are with regards to these items.

 If you want to avoid running into any problems, you must ensure that any items that you are transporting are completely legal for the whole trip.

 Some Food Products

-Shipping can take sometimes months, so perishable food is a no-no. Fresh, refrigerated or frozen produce, for example, are not suitable for shipping in shipping containers.
+Cargo transport can take sometimes months, so perishable food is a no-no. Fresh, refrigerated or frozen produce, for example, are not suitable.

-You should, therefore, try to avoid shipping items such as irreplaceable, treasured possessions, important documents, other items that could be damaged by extremes of temperature, expensive jewellery or money.
+You should, therefore, try to avoid objects such as irreplaceable, treasured possessions, important documents, other items that could be damaged by extremes of temperature, expensive jewellery or money.

 For many people, shipping their items is an excellent and very cost-effective option.
-And for many items, there is no problem with sending them in a shipping container.
+And for many pieces, there is no problem with sending them in a freight box.
 However, it is important that you check what is and isn’t allowed, to ensure that you have no difficulties in transporting your cargo around the world.
 If in doubt, your shipping company will be able to clarify things for you.